Divyanshisen/Dyslexia_screener/README.md

 it has gaze tracking and pretrained model [face landmark detect - shape_predictor_68_face_landmarks.dat]

-# how it works
+# How it works
-in terminal type stramlit run main.py click start test -webcam and microphone will activated for 15 seconds
+In terminal type streamlit run main.py click start test -webcam and microphone will activated for 15 seconds
 Read the passage loud